stevefsp/Lizitt-Unity3D-Utilities/README.md

 # Lizitt Unity3D Utilities

-**2015-05-04:**  Rollout is in progress.
+**2015-05-04:**  Roll-out is in progress.
 It will be several weeks before all current code is posted.

 ## Overview

 This project implements various useful utilities for [Unity3D](http://unity3d.com/unity) projects.

 Status: Alpha
 Language: C#
 Target: Unity3D 5.0+ (Personal & Professional)

 Unit test coverage not yet complete.